Standearth/vcard-qr/README.md

     When you first access `https://localhost:5173`, your browser will show a privacy warning.
 Click "Advanced" and "Proceed to..." to accept the self-signed certificate.

+### Official PassKit Certificate Workflow

+To generate a pass that can be installed on real devices, you must use an official certificate from Apple.
+The `Makefile` provides utilities to assist with this multi-step process.
+You can override the default filenames (`signerKey.key`, `signerCert.pem`) by passing them as arguments to the make command (e.g., `make add-private-key SIGNER_KEY_FILE=MyNewKey.key`).

+1.  **Create a Private Key:**
+    This command generates a new private key in the `server/certs/` directory.
+By default, it creates `signerKey.key`.

+    ```bash
+    make add-private-key
+    ```

+2.  **Create a Certificate Signing Request (CSR):**
+    This command uses your private key to generate a CSR.
+The output filename will be based on the `SIGNER_CERT_FILE` variable (e.g., `signerCert.csr`).
+You can provide your Apple Developer email as a named or positional argument, or be prompted for it interactively.

+    ```bash
+    # Option 1: Provide email as a named argument
+    make create-certificate-signing-request email=your.email@apple.com

+    # Option 2: Provide email as a positional argument
+    make create-certificate-signing-request your.email@apple.com

+    # Option 3: Be prompted interactively
+    make create-certificate-signing-request
+    ```

+    Upload the resulting `.csr` file to the Apple Developer portal when creating a new Pass Type ID certificate.

+3.  **Convert Apple Certificates to PEM Format:**
+    After Apple processes your CSR, you will download a `.cer` file.
+You also need the Apple Worldwide Developer Relations (WWDR) intermediate certificate, which can be downloaded from the [Apple Certificate Authority](https://www.apple.com/certificateauthority/) page (specifically the "Worldwide Developer Relations - G4" certificate).
+Both of these `.cer` files are in DER format and must be converted to PEM format.

+    The `cer-to-pem` command handles this conversion.
+Pass the path to your `.cer` file as an argument.

+    ```bash
+    # Convert your new signer certificate
+    make cer-to-pem path/to/your/pass.cer

+    # Convert the WWDR certificate
+    make cer-to-pem path/to/your/AppleWWDRCAG4.cer
+    ```

+    This will create a new file with a `.pem` extension in the same directory.

+4.  **Upload to Secret Manager:**
+    Once you have your official `signerKry.key`, `signerCert.pem` (your converted signer cert), and `AppleWWDRCAG4.pem` files, upload them to Google Secret Manager for your production environment.
+    ```bash
+    make upload-signer-key path/to/signerKey.key
+    make upload-signer-cert path/to/signerCert.pem
+    make upload-wwdr-cert path/to/AppleWWDRCAG4.pem
+    ```

 ## Deployment

 Deployment is managed via Terraform and GitHub Actions.